The Seven Keys to Affiliate Marketing Success for Bloggers5 min read

-Even if your site does have plenty of traffic, it doesn’t mean they’ll automatically click your affiliate links.
-And even if you’re utilizing a PPA payment arrangement, you should still be shooting for the highest conversion rate possible.
-This means placing some emphasis on your affiliate links without making it too obvious that you’re doing so in exchange for a payment.
+Even if your site does have plenty of traffic, visitors may not automatically click your affiliate links.
+Aim for the highest conversion rate possible by emphasizing your affiliate links without making it too obvious that you’re doing so in exchange for a payment.

-Your traffic should be able to find your affiliate links without too much scrolling.
-It’s also important that you vary the style of your links, with some being in-line anchor text and others taking the form of buttons or even banners.
-Adding some interesting photos and keeping articles short and punchy should help as well.
+Your visitors should be able to find your affiliate links without too much scrolling.
+Be sure to vary the style of your links, with some being in-line anchor text and others taking the form of buttons or even banners.
+Adding some interesting photos should help as well.

-Some novice affiliate bloggers make the mistake of thinking that they have to start running their sites like advertising portals, just because they signed up with an affiliate program.
-Although pushing a hard sell is an effective tactic in some industries, it won’t go over well with your traffic.
+Some novice affiliate bloggers make the mistake of thinking that they have to start running their sites like advertising portals just because they started an affiliate program.
+But pushing a hard sell is rarely an effective tactic.

 6. Make Your Content Worth Reading

-Along these same lines, it’s important that your content – all of it, not just your reviews – is written for the purpose of informing the reader and delivering a solid user experience worth their time, not just for the sake of advertising..
-You could have partnerships with the most lucrative affiliate programs and a gorgeous, perfectly organized blog, but you simply won’t make a profit if your content isn’t worth reading.
+All your content should be written to inform your readers and deliver a solid user experience worth their time — not just to advertise.
+You could have partnerships with the most lucrative affiliate programs and a beautifully designed, perfectly organized blog, but you simply won’t make a profit if your content isn’t worth reading.

 Tell your readers specific information about the products or services offered by your affiliate partners, not just the fact that you enjoy them.
-Again, one of your best angles is to explain why the products/services are a good value, not that they’re completely without fault.
+Again, one of your best angles is to explain why the products or services are a good value, not that they’re completely without fault.
 Discuss your own experiences with the product, if possible.

 7. Assess Your Results Frequently

-After a month or two of running your affiliate marketing campaign, you’ll want to assess your results.
+Assess your results after a month or two of running your affiliate marketing campaign.
 How much time did you spend researching, contacting, and arranging deals with affiliate programs?
-How much time did you spend developing or modifying your blog to accomodate those programs?
+And developing or modifying your blog to accommodate those programs?
 How did it affect your traffic, if at all?
 And most importantly, how much money did you make?